geogardenclub/geogardenclub.github.io/docs/user-guide/faq.md

 ## How do I handle perennials?

-First, recall that each Planting has five associated dates: Start Date, Transplant Date, First Harvest Date, Last Harvest Date, and Pull Date.
+First, recall that each Planting has five associated dates: Sow Date, Transplant Date, First Harvest Date, Last Harvest Date, and Pull Date.
 Each Planting also has five Outcomes and a Quantity field:

 <img width="300" src="/img/user-guide/faq/faq-planting-fields.png"/>

 With perennials, for each year, you usually want to record data about the first and last harvest dates, one or more Outcomes, and perhaps the quantity of your harvest.

-To accomplish this, you can create a Planting with the Start Date of January 1 and a Pull Date of December 31, then provide as much data as you wish regarding that perennial for that single year.
+To accomplish this, you can create a Planting with the Sow Date of January 1 and a Pull Date of December 31, then provide as much data as you wish regarding that perennial for that single year.
 For example, here is some data for a Mango tree in the Oahu-HI Chapter for 2024:

 <img width="300" src="/img/user-guide/faq/faq-perennial.png"/>